svermeulen/lusc/README.md

 -- compiled to Lua
 -- But can be used as reference for your lua code to understand the API and the methods/types local record lusc
-   -- Pass QUIT_SIGNAL this to the lusc.run coroutine.resume
-   QUIT_SIGNAL:any

-   -- yielded by the lusc.run coroutine to indicate that all tasks have completed NO_MORE_TASKS_SIGNAL:any

    -- Parameter for lusc.run method
    record Opts
       -- When true, will generate unique names for all tasks and nurseries, which